History of the Puritans in North America: Antinomian Controversy

 Anne Hutchinson and her family moved from Boston, Lincolnshire, to the Massachusetts Bay Colony in 1634, following their Puritan minister John Cotton.
 Cotton became the teacher of the Boston church, working alongside its pastor John Wilson, and Hutchinson joined the congregation.
 In 1635, Hutchinson began holding meetings in her home to summarize the previous week's sermons for women who had been absent.
 Such gatherings were not unusual.

 In October 1635, Wilson returned from a trip to England, and his preaching began to concern Hutchinson.
-Like most of the clergy in Massachusetts, Wilson taught preparationism, the belief that human actions were "a means of preparation for God’s grant of saving grace and ... evidence of sanctification."
+Like most of the clergy in Massachusetts, Wilson taught preparationism, the belief that human actions were "a means of preparation for God's grant of saving grace and ... evidence of sanctification."
 Cotton's preaching, however, emphasized the inevitability of God's will rather than human preparatory action.
 These two positions were a matter of emphases, as neither Cotton nor Wilson believed that good works could save a person.
 For Hutchinson, however, the difference was significant, and she began to criticize Wilson in her private meetings.

 In the summer of 1636, Hutchinson's meetings were attracting powerful men such as William Aspinwall, William Coddington, John Coggeshall, and the colony's governor, Henry Vane.
-The group's credibility was increased due to the perceived support of Cotton and the definite support of Hutchinson's brother-in-law, the minister John Wheelwright.
+The group's credibility was increased by the perceived support of Cotton and the definite support of Hutchinson's brother-in-law, the minister John Wheelwright.
 By this time, Hutchinson was criticizing all the ministers in the colony, with the exception of Cotton and Wheelwright, for teaching legalism and preaching a "covenant of works" rather than a "covenant of grace".
 While denouncing the Puritan clergy as Arminians, Hutchinson maintained "that assurance of salvation was conveyed not by action but by an essentially mystical experience of grace—an inward conviction of the coming of the Spirit to the individual that bore no relationship to moral conduct."
-By rejecting adherence to the moral law, Hutchinson was teaching Antinomianism, according to her clerical opponents.
+By rejecting adherence to the moral law, Hutchinson was teaching antinomianism, according to her clerical opponents.